nephlm/tiddlywiki_parser/README.md

               must be a dir.
 ```

-`source` can be either a local file or a url.
+`source` can be either a local file or an url.
 `output` is the where the data should be written.
 It's either a directory for a writing individual files or a json file if `--json` is specified.

 ## Packaging